 Don't go overboard with media, though.
 Remember that six-second attention span that recruiters are reported to have.

 Choose a Background Image

-This is just an extra feature you can add and is certainly not required, but it adds some character to your profile and makes you stand out (in a good way).
-If you’re a business owner or you run your own website, consider one that shows off your product, logo, or trade.
-Or a shot of you speaking at an event, which will help you look like an expert.
+This is an extra feature you can add to make your profile stand out from the competition.
+If you’re a business owner or you run your own website, consider one that features your product, logo, or special subject.
+An image of you speaking at an event will identify you as an expert in your field.

-LinkedIn may be even more important for freelancers, or the self-employed than it is for full-time folks.
-Jeremy Schifeling, who used to work at LinkedIn but now has his own biz, explains that when you work with many different clients rather than a single employer, your LinkedIn will need to impress a wide variety of people when you work with many clients.
+LinkedIn is as important for freelancers and the self-employed as it is for full-time job hunters.
+Jeremy Schifeling, who formerly worked at LinkedIn but now has his own business, points out that you need to impress a wide variety of people when you work with many clients.

-He says, “Every time you want to win business you can bet that they are going to check you out, look you up and maybe come across your LinkedIn, and so every time they do the profile is going to work for you.”
+“Every time you want to win business," he says, "you can bet that they are going to check you out, look you up and maybe come across your LinkedIn, and every time they do the profile is going to work for you.”

 Whether you're looking for a full-time job or a new freelance client, don't play down your freelance credentials look impressive.
 Avoid lumping all those credentials together into one section.
-If you offer different services, create a separate “experience” listing for each client, detailing what you accomplished for each.
+Create a separate experience listing for each client, detailing what you accomplished for each.
 Add links, media samples, and testimonials to bolster your case.